Punjiga/Punjiga/README.md

 <h1 align="center">Hi 👋, I'm Steven <a href="https://emoji.gg/emoji/54655-pusheensailor"><img src="https://cdn3.emoji.gg/emojis/54655-pusheensailor.gif" width="64px" height="64px" alt="PusheenSailor"></a></h1>
 <h3 align="center">A passionate Front-End and a beginner designer developer from Costa Rica</h3>

-- 🔭 I’m currently working on **Learning in my the course of INA**
+- 🔭 I’m currently working on **Learning in my the course of the INA**

 - 🌱 I’m currently learning **Javascript, HTML5 and CSS3**

-- 👯 I’m looking to collaborate on **front-end and back-end projects**
+- 👯 I’m looking to collaborate on **Front-end, Back-end and Design projects**

 - 📫 How to reach me: **stevenrojasrivera182@gmail.com**